Joshua-Medvinsky/Forta-Bots-Repository/Forta-Bot-Challenge-4/Readme.md

 ## Proposed Bots:
 - **COMP01:** Investment tracker bot for USDC
-  - Monitors when an address stakes a given amount in tokens over a specified time, emitting an alert when it exceeds a predetermined threshold.
+  - Monitors when an individual address stakes a given amount in tokens, emitting an alert when it exceeds a predetermined threshold.
   - Purpose: To track any suspicious investment activity by a user.
 - **COMP02:** Rewards tracker bot
   - Informs the user of their rewards.